 From our own internal enquiry we are certainly seeing a spike in interstate investment interest in the Brisbane market driven largely by our affordability and desirable rental yields.
 There seems to be a lot of optimism around Brisbane – and has been for some time.

-Time will tell what will eventually unfold.
+Time will tell what will eventually unfold in terms of Brisbane property prices.
 In the meantime, we have a seller’s market in Brisbane where there are a lot more buyers then there are sellers.
 This is likely to have a positive effect of price growth unless we see more sellers bring their properties to the market to level out the supply and demand equation.

 Streamline Property Buyers Brisbane